Williamsburg Colonial Christmas

 - Shirley Plantation – a visit to Virginia’s oldest plantation, established in 1613

 - One-of-a-kind dining experience at a Williamsburg historic tavern

 - Superior tourist-class hotel accommodations: 5 nights in the same hotel near Colonial Williamsburg’s world-renowned historic area

-- All breakfasts and 1 dinner as listed (BD)
+- All breakfasts as listed (B)

 - 4 AVA-sanctioned walks as listed

 - Fees for walking credit

 - All tipping for local guides and coach drivers

 - Pricing is based on double occupancy; a limited number of single rooms will be available for a supplement of $350.
 We will also provide a roommate matching service.

 - Colonial Williamsburg